 Expanded Home Health Value-Based Purchasing Model

 MHCA would like CMS to return to its original plan of using 2019 as the baseline performance year or release the 2022 baseline performance standards prior to the end of 2023 Q1.
-MHCA is concerned that CMS will be unable to inform HHAs as to the baseline performance targets prior to January 1, 2023 start of nationwide HHVBP.
+MHCA is concerned that CMS will be unable to inform HHAs as to the baseline performance targets prior to the January 1, 2023 start of nationwide HHVBP.
 Such targets are important to HHAs by providing guidance as to the performance measures that HHAs need to prioritize for improvement to achieve outcomes warranting bonus payments.
 Agencies have already started to prepare based on the 2019 data, and this preparation would not be of great use if last-minute changes are required.
 Agencies are struggling to keep up as is, and do not have the resources to start over with the preparation for this proposed change.

 Health Equity

-MHCA respectfully asks that when considering policies around health equity after receiving the data from the requested questions, CMS considers our environment and realizes that it is different than every other health care setting.
-There is not a difference in care provided between two individuals but a difference in how someone’s cultural differences and practices in their home impact their willingness to engage with the care interventions.
-Examples of the differences include:
+MHCA respectfully asks that when considering policies around health equity after receiving the data from the requested questions, CMS considers the uniqueness of the environment and recognizes that it is different than every other health care setting.
+There is not a difference in care provided between two individuals but a difference in how someone’s culture and practices in their home impact their willingness to engage with the care interventions.
+When care is provided in the home, there are more unpredictable barriers to achieving successful outcomes as compared to other inpatient settings.
+In addition, there could be vast differences in health equity outcomes amongst home health agencies depending on the type of patients the agencies serve.

-Hospital space vs someone’s private home.
-There are more cultural and environmental variables to consider when in someone’s home vs in the hospital.

-Care happens on providers’ time when making rounds at the hospital, and care happens on patients’ time in the home.
-For example, home care staff could be limited to the times the patient is willing to accept someone in their home due to cultural beliefs.
+While we fully support public policy that improves health equity throughout the care continuum, MHCA urges CMS to carefully consider the setting in which a patient receives care (inpatient vs home), and we recommend allowing flexibility for individual agencies to determine the best approach to meet the needs of their unique patient population.

 Conclusion